bobcat33/PinApp/README.md

 <a name="toNote"></a>
 # Things to note
-* **This will only work on Windows operating systems.** I have only tested it on Windows 10 but it is likely to work on previous (and future) versions of Windows too.
+* **This will only work on Windows operating systems.** I have only tested it on Windows 10 and 11 but it is likely to work on previous (and future) versions of Windows too.
-* The built in **"Run Pin-App on startup"** settings option will only be available if you are running it on Windows 10.
+* The built in **"Run Pin-App on startup"** settings option will only be available if you are running it on Windows 10 or 11.
 * I programmed this app using JDK 16.0.1 and the following libraries:
   - [JNA](https://github.com/java-native-access/jna#jna) (v5.10.0)
   - [JNA Platform](https://github.com/java-native-access/jna#jna-platform) (v5.10.0)